thomas-graham12/thomas-graham12/README.md

 - 👋 Hi, I’m @thomas-graham12
 - 👀 I’m interested in game development
-- 🌱 I’m currently learning C++ and python
+- 🌱 I’m currently learning C# and Unity Game Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Discord: Tbone#6118